 Hours: Opens May 17, 10:30am-3pm.
 Public run days are typically held the second and last Sundays of the month, May-October.
 Check website to confrim dates.

 Cost: Tickets are free, but donations are requested.

-The nonprofit railroad operates on 8.5 acres of land, and on Public Run Days (held on the second and last Sundays of each month), families are invited to ride the steam, diesel, and electric trains.
+The nonprofit railroad operates on 8.5 acres of land, and on Public Run Days, families are invited to ride the steam, diesel, and electric trains.
 Picnic area and snack bar available.
 Arrive early to watch the trains “steaming up.”

 Oyster Bay Railroad Museum

 The museum is dedicated to preserving the rich legacy of Long Island’s railroad history.
 The process of building and funding the museum is currently in progress.
 Currently, it’s housed in an interim facility that contains selected displays from the museum’s growing collection, exhibits outlining the plan for the museum, and a gift shop with a selection of rail-themed merchandise.